lesliecarrier/lesliecarrier/content/blog/cartoon_process.md

 categories: ["art"]
 ---

 Making a new cartoon for me involves a combination of both traditional and digital art techniques.
 It starts off with the classic pencil on paper drawing, inking by hand, then followed by coloring digitally.
-Here are the steps on how I create a new cartoon:
+I'll step through the process of creating this Real Housewives of Orange County cartoon:

 ### 1) Draw some practice sketches